Concordium/concordium.github.io/source/mainnet/net/guides/company-identities.rst

    .. image:: ../images/company-id-create-acct.png
       :alt: company id tool screen showing seedphrase field and file selection box

 #.
 On the next screen, click **Create Account** to create an account with this company identity.
-When prompted, save the ``account-keys.json`` in a secure location as you will need them to interact with the accounts on-chain.
+When prompted, save the ``account-keys.json`` in a secure location as you will need them to interact with the account on-chain.
 You can click **Create account** again to create another account.

 .. dropdown:: Format of the key files